gradadvice/gradadvice.github.io/README.md

-# PhD Advice Hub
+# Graduate Advice Hub

-A comprehensive directory and advice resource platform for PhD students, built with Jekyll and hosted on GitHub Pages.
+A comprehensive directory and advice resource platform for graduate students, built with Jekyll and hosted on GitHub Pages.

 ## 🎓 About

-PhD Advice Hub is a community-driven project designed to support PhD students throughout their doctoral journey.
+Graduate Advice Hub is a community-driven project designed to support graduate students throughout their academic journey.
 The platform provides:

-- **Practical Advice**: Guidance on various aspects of PhD life, from choosing an advisor to managing research and balancing work-life commitments
+- **Practical Advice**: Guidance on various aspects of graduate life, from choosing an advisor to managing research and balancing work-life commitments
-- **Resource Directory**: Curated collection of tools, websites, books, and materials to help PhD students succeed
+- **Resource Directory**: Curated collection of tools, websites, books, and materials to help graduate students succeed
-- **Community Knowledge**: Insights and tips from current PhD students and recent graduates
+- **Community Knowledge**: Insights and tips from current graduate students and recent graduates

 ## 🚀 Getting Started